pinobatch/numism/docs/nes_emu_testing.md

 `2.Backward_Branch`, and `3.Forward_Branch`.
 Each depends on
 the preceding tests.

-* Pass: Mesen, No$nes, NESten, and PocketNES
+* Pass: Mesen, Nintendulator, No$nes, NESten, and PocketNES
 * Fail: FCEUX and loopyNES at `1.Branch_Basics` (#2: NMI period too short); NESticle and rew. at `1.Branch_Basics` (#3: NMI period too long)

 `cpu_dummy_reads`

-* Pass: Mesen
+* Pass: Mesen, Nintendulator
 * Fail: FCEUX, No$nes, loopyNES, PocketNES, rew. (all #3: LDA abs,x);
   NESticle and NESten (#2: $2002 not mirrored)
 * Source code not included in zip; cpow's repo has [cpu_dummy_reads.s]